Internship in Health Service Psychology

 The MU Counseling Center Internship in Health Service Psychology is Fully Accredited by the American Psychological Association.

 In 2019, the program received 10 year full re-accreditation (next review in 2029).
 For further information, contact the APA Office of Program Consultation and Accreditation:

 The strengths of our program as well as additional procedural details are further delineated on our website.
-I hope you take a closer look and consider applying.
+We know it is strange and stressful to be applying to internship in the midst of a pandemic and hope you take a closer look and consider applying.
+We will do everything we can to make this an informative, smooth, and maybe even fun experience!
 Don’t hesitate to email me with any questions about our site or the process.
 All the best to you in this process!

 Associate Director/Training Director